 North American operating income in the second quarter reached $44.7 million, up from $43.1 million in the same three months in 2004.

-The manufacturer said it plans to ramp up production of side-by-side refrigerators at its new Juarez, Mexico, plant during the back half of the year, while cutting back output from its refrigeration factory in Greenville, Mich.
-The move will improve the company's cost structure and is expected to yield savings by the second half of 2006.
+Efforts to strengthen the company’s competitive position through investments in product development and building the Electrolux brand will continue, it said.
+In addition, the manufacture plans to ramp up production of side-by-side refrigerators at its new Juarez, Mexico, plant during the back half of the year, while cutting back output from its refrigeration factory in Greenville, Mich.
+The move will improve the company’s cost structure and will yield savings by the second half of 2006, Straberg said.